airanion-prog/book-publishing-studio-gpt/index.md

 This service is open to clients in India and worldwide.

+## Author portfolio

+### 1. IONO: A New Relationship with Indoor Atmosphere

+Format: KDP Select

+A practical book on indoor atmosphere, air quality, and the IONO approach to cleaner daily living.

+### 2. Matching Fabrics with Advanced Sewing Technology

+Format: KDP Select

+A specialist guide connecting fabric selection, garment production, and advanced sewing technology.

+### 3. Khadi: The Thread That Wove a Nation

+Subtitle: An Illustrated Journey from Cotton Fiber to India's Handspun Heritage

+Format: KDP, Paperback, and Hardcover

+A visual and educational journey through Khadi, from cotton fiber to India's handspun textile heritage.

 ## What this helps you do

 - convert a rough idea into a book concept